-We're working with partner organisations to support the wider health and care system to embed shared decision making into routine practice.
-The aim is to ensure that people who deliver and receive care work together to select tests, treatments and support, based on evidence and what really matters to the individual.
+We work with over 40 partner organisations.
+With them, we support the wider health and care system to put shared decision making into routine practice.
+The aim is to make sure that people who deliver and receive care work together to provide what matters to the individual.

 - Academy of Medical Royal Colleges